Skip to contents

 4. We assume that the band-passed signal is comparable in the absence of evidence on the contrary.

-In our own evaluation the zero-crossing count value range looks plausible when compared to the value range in the original publications.
+In our own evaluation, the zero-crossing count value range looks plausible when compared to the value range in the original publications.

 Embedding your own metrics